iBladen/oclc-library-app/README.md

 A. Prettier.

 Q. What does JSX compile down to?
-A. HTML.
+A. Plain old JS.

 Q. What array method did we use to iterate over the list of books?
 What does it return?
-A. Filter / Some / Any.
+A. Map.
+Returns another array.

 Q. What is a predicate?
 A. A function that returns a boolean.